AlveyCoin/alvey-web-wallet/README.md

 # alvey-web-wallet
-A web wallet for ALV.
+A web wallet for ALVEY.